aimerib/smollmfinetune/ai_coder_tasks/how-to-use-tasks.md

 *   **Ring 4: Narrative Engine** - Custom model architecture with dual-head outputs, external memory, and advanced training techniques.
 *   **Ring 5: Advanced Features** - Director's Chair real-time training, proactive agents, living interfaces, and digital ecology systems.

 You should complete tasks sequentially within each ring.
 This ensures dependencies are met before beginning new work.
+At the end of every task, before marking it as completed, ensure that the feature is fully integrated with the wider platform.
+At this point perform a full code search to ensure you know how to fully integrate the feature.
+After integration, run a full test suite `python -m pytest tests/ -v` and if the tests come green, mark the task as completed, move it to the completed folder, and make a commit with all files added.

 ## The TDD Workflow (Red-Green-Refactor)